out-post/sentinel/res/manpages/ban.md

 ## SYNOPSIS

-`ban target [--cleanup] [--reason reason]`
+`ban --target=@user --cleanup?=y/n --reason?=""`

 ## DESCRIPTION

 Bans a member from the guild.
 Specifically, adds the user to the ban list.
 The user is removed from the guild and cannot rejoin in any way whatsoever.

 ## OPTIONS

+`--target=@user`: The target to be banned.

-`--cleanup`: Deletes the last 7 days of messages from the user.
+`--cleanup?=y/n`: Deletes the last 7 days of messages from the user.

-`--reason reason`: The reason for the ban.
+`--reason?=""`: The reason for the ban.
 If not specified, the reason will be "Unspecified".

 ## EXAMPLES

 `/ban target=@user`: Bans the user from the guild.

-`/ban target=@user cleanup=True reason="Example reason"`: Bans the user, supplies a ban reason and performs cleanup.
+`/ban target=@user cleanup=True reason="Example reason"`: Bans the user,
+supplies a ban reason and performs cleanup.

 ## SEE ALSO